-Each eRetreat runs for eight weeks and you can expect to spend 3-5 hours each week engaged in discussion and activities both online and offline.
+Each Silence & Light eRetreat runs for eight weeks and the Beloved Community eRetreat is four weeks long.
+You can expect to spend 3-5 hours each week engaged in discussion and activities both online and offline.
 The group does not have scheduled meeting times, so you can log-in and participate at a time that works for you each week.
 Participants are invited to commit to a personal spiritual practice during the course and to offer support and encouragement to each other throughout.

 How do I sign up?